Krialder/gieplan-plant-watering-scheduler/docs/USER_GUIDE.md

 4. Click **Save**

 **Automatic**: System tracks experience level (experienced after 90 days + 4 assignments)

+⚠️ **Important**: Add people BEFORE generating schedules.
+If you add someone after generating a schedule that starts on their arrival date, their fairness tracking will be inaccurate until you regenerate.
+See "Important Timing Considerations" below for details.

 #### Edit Person Details
 1. Find person in list